6 Vanilla Cupcakes perfect for birthday celebrating…

 They say the average family is 4 that means the two adults can each have one cupcakes and the kids can have two,

-or you can have one for breakfast, one for lunch and then when you sit down to dinner there is 4 cupcakes to celebrate with your family.
+or you can have one for breakfast, one for lunch and then when you sit down to dinner there are 4 cupcakes to celebrate with your family.

 If you make 8 well, I’m sure you can figure out something to do with the extras, and maybe your family is a bit bigger and you need another cupcake or two.